Vinny-Bass/42-course/So_long/Readme.md

 **1. Compiling the game**

-To compile, go to the library path and run:
+To compile, go to the library path and run (currently only working on linux):

 ```shell
 $ make